learnelixir/learnelixir.github.io/source/_posts/2014-10-04-build-web-app-with-elixir.markdown

 ### Create Elixir Book Store Project

-From the phoenix installation folder
+From the phoenix installation folder, run the following command:

 ```bash
 $ mix phoenix.new book_store ../
 ```

-Now enter the project folder and get all the dependencies and start the phoenix project
+Now enter the project folder and get all the dependencies and start the phoenix project:

 ```bash
 $ cd ../book_store